Axis Integrated Mental Health logo

 You may undergo in-person or virtual exposure therapy, cognitive processing therapy, trauma-focused cognitive-behavioral therapy, or other forms of therapy to help you combat problematic PTSD symptoms.

-Ketamine infusions can diminish your symptoms and help you better process difficult experiences by developing new brain connections.
+Ketamine therapy can diminish your symptoms and help you better process difficult experiences by developing new brain connections.

 TMS uses magnetic energy to alter brain responses, improving your mood and emotions.

-Axis Integrated Mental Health is the only Colorado clinic that provides TMS to Medicaid patients.
+Axis Integrated Mental Health is the only Colorado clinic that provides a TMS scholarship to patients with financial need.
 The team helps reduce patient costs by calling insurance companies on their behalf.

 Schedule an in-person or telehealth PTSD evaluation at Axis Integrated Mental Health by calling the office or booking an appointment online today.